cschccc/tcp/README.txt

 The computer science club at Hudson County Community College is developing a custom system for the college's tutoring center.

-The system will automate many tasks which are currently performed by the tutoring center staff, such as matching students with tutors, creating reports, and bookkeeping.
+The system will automate many tasks which are currently being performed by the tutoring center staff, such as matching students with tutors, creating reports, and bookkeeping.

 You will need the following to compile the program: